 How to Address Alcoholism in College Students

-• Encourage Professional Help: Seeking help from a healthcare provider or substance use treatment program can be crucial in overcoming alcoholism and achieving long-term recovery.
+- Encourage Professional Help: Seeking help from a healthcare provider or residential alcohol rehab can be crucial in overcoming alcoholism and achieving long-term recovery.
 Treatment may include therapy, medication, and support groups.
 College students need to know that seeking help for alcoholism is a sign of strength and that recovery is possible.

 How Can ILC Help With Alcoholism in College Students?